GoogleCloudPlatform/cloud-code-intellij/kubernetes/README.md

 See the [Getting started with a Kubernetes deployment using Java and Spring Boot](docs/gettings-started.md)

-## Setup existing Kubernetes projects with the plugin
+## Set up existing Kubernetes projects with the plugin

 You can open any existing project already configured with Kubernetes manifests and a Dockerfile (or [Jib](https://github.com/GoogleContainerTools/jib)), and use it with the plugin.
 [Please follow this quick tutorial](docs/existing-k8s-projects.md).